In the space of a few months, QR Codes have gone from “just another fancy technology” to a dire necessity in Australia and worldwide.

 Are QR Code check-in systems safe to use?

 Amidst the mandatory usage of QR Code check-in systems at establishments, there is an immense discussion about the safety of QR codes and the data collected.
+Cybersecurity solutions for governments must be prioritized to prevent unauthorized access and misuse of citizen data during these operations.

 The data collected by establishments and government agencies vary from region to region.
 Under the COVIDSafe industry plans, venues are not compelled to keep patrons’ information forever.